 5. Ho-Ho Bus Tour

-Whether you’re new to Delhi or you live in the city, you must try the Ho-Ho bus (a hop-on-hop-off tourist bus by Delhi Tourism) during Delhi’s rain.
+Whether you’re new to Delhi or you live in the city, you must try the Ho-Ho bus (a hop-on-hop-off tourist bus by Delhi Tourism) during monsoon in Delhi, NCR.
 You can enjoy the most spectacular sights while riding on the bus.
 And the best part is you don’t have to plan your trip, you just have to choose a stop from which you want to board the bus and then roam around as long as you want.
 This is also a smart way to get the best of Delhi monsoon season without having to get wet during the travel.
 The bus will take you to all your desired tourist spots.

 5 Offbeat Experiences Of Monsoon In Delhi